Linguistics: Structures

 Linguistic structures are pairings of meaning and form.
 Any particular pairing of meaning and form is a Saussurean linguistic sign.
 For instance, the meaning "cat" is represented worldwide with a wide variety of different sound patterns (in oral languages), movements of the hands and face (in sign languages), and written symbols (in written languages).
 Linguistic patterns have proven their importance for the knowledge engineering field especially with the ever-increasing amount of available data.

 Linguists focusing on structure attempt to understand the rules regarding language use that native speakers know (not always consciously).
 All linguistic structures can be broken down into component parts that are combined according to (sub)conscious rules, over multiple levels of analysis.
 For instance, consider the structure of the word "tenth" on two different levels of analysis.
 On the level of internal word structure (known as morphology), the word "tenth" is made up of one linguistic form indicating a number and another form indicating ordinality.
 The rule governing the combination of these forms ensures that the ordinality marker "th" follows the number "ten."
 On the level of sound structure (known as phonology), structural analysis shows that the "n" sound in "tenth" is made differently from the "n" sound in "ten" spoken alone.
 Although most speakers of English are consciously aware of the rules governing internal structure of the word pieces of "tenth", they are less often aware of the rule governing its sound structure.
 Linguists focused on structure find and analyze rules such as these, which govern how native speakers use language.

 Grammar

 Grammar is a system of rules which governs the production and use of utterances in a given language.
-These rules apply to sound as well as meaning, and include componential subsets of rules, such as those pertaining to phonology (the organisation of phonetic sound systems), morphology (the formation and composition of words), and syntax (the formation and composition of phrases and sentences).
+These rules apply to sound as well as meaning, and include componential subsets of rules, such as those pertaining to phonology (the organization of phonetic sound systems), morphology (the formation and composition of words), and syntax (the formation and composition of phrases and sentences).
 Modern frameworks that deal with the principles of grammar include structural and functional linguistics, and generative linguistics.

 Sub-fields that focus on a grammatical study of language include the following: